ECTC 2023 – IEEE 73rd ELECTRONIC COMPONENTS AND TECHONOLOGY CONFERENCE

 Most of the industry has now switched to much broader endeavors encompassing imaging and sensing.
 With the advent of 3D, multispectral, event-based sensing and quantum imaging, the attendant supply chain is also seeing a host of changes.

 These include the use of multiple Back Side Illumination (BSI), stacking of multiple wafers, and dyes with hybrid bonding, intended to process and store data very close to the imaging layers.
-A veritable Pandora’s box has been opened and it will not stop there…
+A veritable Pandora’s box has been opened, and it’s only the beginning.

-We help you explore the imaging world, with a deep understanding of the technologies’ status including performance analysis of visible and infrared image sensors, as well as teardown and reverse-engineering of the most advanced camera modules and sensors.
+We help you explore the imaging world, with a deep understanding of the technologies’ current status, including performance analysis of visible and infrared image sensors, as well as teardown and reverse-engineering of the most advanced camera modules and sensors.

 Over the past 20 years, the miniaturization of CIS has led to an incredible growth of the CIS business through big players like Sony, Samsung, OmniVision, Onsemi, and STMicroelectronics.
 This took place most noticeably in the consumer arena through smartphones, but also across a long list of electronic systems, with newer applications benefitting from CIS advancements every year.
 Today, over 7 billion units of image sensors and camera modules are manufactured each year, and 90% of those are CMOS-based.